aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 Each of those articles focused on a single attack pattern.
 This one connects them into a red teaming methodology: how to systematically discover, exploit, and document vulnerabilities in agentic AI systems using industry frameworks and automated tooling.

-If you are building AI agents, operating them, or responsible for their security posture — this is the offensive playbook you need to understand before building defenses.
+If you are building AI agents, operating them, or responsible for their security posture, this is the offensive playbook you need to understand before building defenses.

 ---